mushfau/face_recognition/README.md

 - convert to grayscale
 - find the face(s) in the image
-- cut the face area based on the bouding box
+- cut the face area based on the bounding box
 - remove a 20% margin around the face area, this is to remove the possible noise
 - histogram equialization to normalize the pixel intensity
 - resize the image to 50 x 50

-If a face is detected, the output window will show the red colored bouding box around the detected faces(s)
+If a face is detected, the output window will show the bounding box around the detected faces(s)